Kons-5/IST-ARA-Project/README.md

-# IST-ARA-Project: Internet Routing
-## Sequential and distributed computation of routing paths across the internet
+# Internet Routing: Sequential and distributed computation of routing paths across the internet

 This repository contains lab materials for the Network Algorithms and Applications IST course.

-# TODO
--